Session 1 Reflective Questions

-Session 3 Reflection Questions
+Session 3 Reflective Questions

 According to the lecture and the LSP handbook a facilitator has various main roles.
 These roles globally stay the same for both children and adults.
 However the importance of these roles changes depending on the group.
 I think that children may need more clearly set boundaries than adults.
 Adults may need to let go of the idea that they need to make a perfect end result and may need to be facilitated to have fun and experiment more as children are more used to this.
 Children will need different types of scaffolding for new materials or tools than adults.
 Some adults may already be familiar with parts or tools, pushing away the less dominant in their party, a situation that I have witnessed often.
 A facilitator must then stimulate the active participation of everyone through ideation, discussion and reflection.